fodisi/solidity-design-patterns/upgradability/readme.md

 - Freeze `Version 1`'s state by using some mechanism (like a Circuit Breaker) to make sure no more data is appended to `Version 1` during the migration.
 - Implement access restriction mechanisms to avoid external parties (not related to the migration) from invoking functions of `Version 2` during the migration.
 This would be required to make sure `Version 1`'s data could be copied/migrated to `Version 2` without being compromised and/or corrupted in `Version 2`;

-In contracts with a more complex state, the work required to perform an upgrade is quite significant, and can incur in considerable gas costs to copy data over the blockchain.
-Using [Libraries](https://solidity.readthedocs.io/en/latest/contracts.html#libraries) and [Proxies](**ADD LINK TO MY ARTICLE**) can help you develop smart contracts that are easier to upgrade.
+In contracts with a more complex state, the work required to perform an upgrade is quite significant, and can incur considerable gas costs to copy data over the blockchain.
+Using [Libraries](https://solidity.readthedocs.io/en/latest/contracts.html#libraries) and [Proxies](https://blog.openzeppelin.com/proxy-patterns/) can help you develop smart contracts that are easier to upgrade.
 With this approach, the data would be kept in a contract that stores the state but bears no logic (*state contract*).
 The second contract or library implements the logic, but bears no state (*logic contract*).
 So when a bug is found in the logic, you only need to upgrade the *logic contract*, without worrying about migrating the state stored in the *state contract* (see *Note* below).

 *Note:* This approach generally uses [Delegatecall](https://solidity.readthedocs.io/en/latest/introduction-to-smart-contracts.html#delegatecall-callcode-and-libraries).
 The *state contract* invokes the functions in the *logic contract* using *delegatecall*.
 The *logic contract* then executes its logic in the context of *state contract*, which means that *"storage, current address and balance still refer to the calling contract, only the code is taken from the called address."* (from Solidity docs referenced above).